 My dad used to treat blossom-end rot by watering his tomatoes with a solution of Epsom salts … and it worked!
 But not because of the salts!
 Epsom salts are simply magnesium sulfate.
 They can add sulfur and magnesium to the soil.
-But, as you’ve read, blossom-end rot is due to a lack of calcium, a very different mineral.
-Watering with a solution of Epsom salts can therefore help tomato plants … not because of the salts themselves, rather because of the H2O they were diluted in.
+But, as you’ve read, it’s due to a lack of calcium, a very different mineral.
+Watering with a solution of Epsom salts can therefore help tomato plants.
+But it’s not because of the salts themselves, rather because of the H2O they were diluted in.
 Read more about Epsom salts in the garden here: Garden Myth: Read Epsom Salts as a Cure-All.

 Other factors to consider are:

 - Adjusting the soil’s pH to close to 6.5.
 Calcium tends to remain insoluble and thus unavailable in soil that is either too acid (pH below 6) or too alkaline (pH above 7).